AAC Block Manufacturing Plant: Setup Cost, Project Report & Complete Investment Guide 2026

 Second-hand AAC plant equipment is available in India, typically from plants that have been upgraded or relocated.
 While used equipment can reduce initial capital cost by 30–50% on machinery, significant risks include: unknown remaining equipment life, missing documentation for IBR compliance (autoclaves), outdated control systems, and unavailability of compatible spare parts.
 For first-time investors, new equipment from a reputable manufacturer with warranty and after-sales support is strongly recommended.

+Explore Maruti Hydraulics' complete AAC block plant offering including the autoclave and SCADA batching system.
 For a customised project report and plant investment consultation, contact Maruti Hydraulics at +91-253-2308131.
 We provide free initial market assessments for serious investors evaluating a new AAC block plant.